Duffy1001/ocr-cam/README.md

 ## What it does not include

-* Pretrained OCR model files
+* OCR model files bundled inside the JavaScript package
-* Automatic model downloading
+* Automatic selection of a model for every language or use case
 * A universal interface for arbitrary ONNX OCR models
 * Guaranteed real-time performance on every device
 * Production stability guarantees
 * A published npm package

-The built-in engine expects models with specific input, output, preprocessing, and decoding behavior.
-Models described as “DBNet” or “CRNN” are not automatically compatible.
+The example application uses working model assets hosted through jsDelivr.
+Those assets can be used for testing, but applications should generally self-host their model, dictionary, and ONNX Runtime assets for predictable versions, caching, availability, and deployment control.

 ## Installation